Fusemachines/open-source/README.md

 ## Libraries

 * [github-web](https://www.npmjs.com/package/github-web) - This is a super simple command line module that creates a new github project along with HTML5 boilerplate.
+* [modalAnimate.js](https://github.com/sumn2u/modalAnimate.js) - modalAnimate.js is a jQuery plugin to create a fullscreen modal with CSS3 transitions.

 ## Components